-The following exemptions shall apply and no permit is necessary for:
+The following exemptions shall apply:

-3.1 Minor activities in the Buffer Zone and Riverfront Area Pursuant to 310 CMR 10.02(2)(b)(2)(a)-(q), and as may be Amended by the Massachusetts Department of Environmental Protection ("MA DEP") The exemptions provided in the Wetlands Protection Act (G.L.
-Ch.
-131 §40) and regulations (310 CMR 10.00) shall apply under this bylaw provided that advance written notice of at least 72 hours has been given to the Commission or its agent before the commencement of work and provided that the work also conforms to any performance standards and design specifications as written in the Act and regulations.
+3.1 Activities in the Buffer Zone and Riverfront Area Pursuant to 310 CMR 10.02 (2)(a) and (b) and as may be Amended by the Massachusetts Department of Environmental Protection ("MassDEP")

+The exemptions provided in the Wetlands Protection Act (G.L. c.
+131 §40, the Act) and regulations (310 CMR 10.00) shall apply under this bylaw provided that advance written notice of at least 72 hours has been given to the Commission or its agent before the commencement of work and provided that the work also conforms to any performance standards and design specifications as written in the Act and regulations and to any performance standards and design specifications in regulations adopted by the Commission.